-IT@UMN is a community of IT professionals across the University working together to support and advance the academic mission of the University of Minnesota.
+IT@UMN is a community of IT professionals from across the University of Minnesota system who work together to support and advance the academic mission of the University of Minnesota.

-Our dedicated IT professionals are here to connect you with innovative services that meet your teaching, learning, and research and administrative needs.
-Join us, and support innovation and engagement through technology.
+Our dedicated IT professionals can connect you with technology services that help you meet your teaching, learning, and research and administrative needs.

 "Customer-driven IT" doesn't just mean the same cliché that businesses use to mean "putting the customer first."
-Rather, it refers to an IT governance model in which the customer is truly in control of setting the direction and priorities for IT.
+Rather, it refers to an IT Governance model in which our key stakeholders and users have influence in shaping the direction and priorities for IT.

 In order for this to work, IT cannot think of itself as simply a service-provider organization.
 Instead, all IT staff must constantly work to expand and deepen our relationships with each other and with our colleagues in the colleges and other non-collegiate units across the University system.
 Only by understanding our partners' goals and the challenges they face can IT become an effective strategic partner who is able to deliver services critical to advancing the priorities of the University.